chasegn/advent-of-code-2022/README.md

 # advent-of-code-2022

-Welcome to the Advent of Code[^aoc] Kotlin project created by [chasegn][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to the Advent of Code[^aoc] Kotlin project created by [Galen Chase][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, chasegn is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, Galen is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: